2017 24 Hours of Le Mans: Background

 Before the race, Toyota drivers Anthony Davidson, Kazuki Nakajima and Sébastien Buemi led the World Endurance Drivers' Championship with 50 points – 17 more than second-place Timo Bernhard, Earl Bamber and Brendon Hartley, and another five more than Neel Jani, Nick Tandy and André Lotterer in third.
-Toyota led the World Manufacturers' Championship with 69.5 points, seven-and-a-half ahead of second-place Porsche.
+Toyota led the World Manufacturers' Championship with 69.5 points, 7.5 ahead of second-place Porsche.
 Ford Chip Ganassi Racing's Pipo Derani, Andy Priaulx and Harry Tincknell led the GT World Endurance Drivers' Championship by two points over AF Corse's Sam Bird and Davide Rigon, and Ferrari led Ford by seven points in the GT World Endurance Manufacturers' Championship.

 Regulation and circuit changes

-Following the 2016 race, when the lead car failed on the final lap and was eventually not classified in the final results, the standards for car classification were changed.
+Following the 2016 race, when the lead car failed to complete the final lap and was eventually not classified in the final results, the standards for car classification were changed by the ACO.
 Instead of the mandatory six minutes for the race's final lap, penalties were assessed on a graduated scale for any lap exceeding six minutes.
-Failure to complete the race's final lap in under fifteen minutes no longer led a car being classified.
+Failure to complete the race's final lap in under fifteen minutes no longer led to a car being classified.

-The Le Mans slow-zone system was also was also revised, with nine dedicated slow zones laid out around the circuit.
+The event's slow-zone system was also revised, with nine dedicated slow zones around the circuit.
 Previously, individual marshal posts were used to mark the beginning and end of slow zones.
 The dedicated zones were located so the beginning of 80 km/h is in a slow section of the circuit; previous slow zones could begin in areas of the track where cars were required to slow down from high speeds, causing accidents.

 The circuit was modified from the Porsche Curves to the Ford Chicane.
-The run-off area where the last right-hand turn goes into the left-hand corner which begins the Corvette corner was widened, with the barrier at the Porsche Curves moved further back.
+The run-off area where the last right-hand turn goes into the left-hand corner, which begins the Corvette corner, was widened, with the barrier at the Porsche Curves moved further back.
 The angle of the wall at the left-hand entry to the short straight before the Ford Chicane was also altered.
 The Le Mans Prototype 2 (LMP2) category was revamped with the introduction of a single specification engine from Gibson, with increased power output compared to 2016 LMP2 cars.
 Cockpit and chassis designs mimicked the Le Mans Prototype 1 (LMP1) regulations for safety.
 The four approved chassis manufacturers were Dallara, Ligier, Oreca and Riley.